-After studying the problem of the ion axial acceleration, we wish to consider another aspect of Hall thruster discharges, namely the capability of the maximum\hyp{}entropy method to deal with azimuthal instabilities \cite{boeuf2018b,taccogna2019numerical}.
-These instabilities result in travelling electric field waves, that cause the ion azimuthal VDF to show ion\hyp{}wave trapping \cite{asadi2019numerical}.
-This phenomenon has been suggested to be responsible for the saturation of azimuthal electron drift instabilities \cite{lafleur2016theory1}.
-Therefore, the capability to reproduce it with a fluid method such as the maximum\hyp{}entropy method assumes a particularly interest.
+After studying the problem of the ion axial acceleration, we wish to consider another aspect of Hall thruster discharges, namely the capability of the maximum-entropy method to deal with azimuthal instabilities.\cite{boeuf2018b,taccogna2019numerical} These instabilities result in travelling electric field waves, that cause the ion azimuthal VDF to show ion-wave trapping. \cite{asadi2019numerical} This phenomenon has been suggested to be responsible for the saturation of azimuthal electron drift instabilities. \cite{lafleur2016theory1} Therefore, the capability to reproduce it with a fluid method such as the maximum-entropy method assumes a particularly interest.

-As a test case, we consider a one\hyp{}dimensional domain oriented along the azimuthal direction.
-Any curvature is neglected for simplicity, but periodic boundary conditions are employed.
-Along the domain, we inizialize ions from a Maxwellian VDF, at an arbitrary temperature $T_i=116045~\si{K}$ and with zero initial velocity.
-Again, since collisionless conditions are considered, the particle velocity components $v_x,v_y$ and $v_z$ are decoupled, and there is no energy or momentum exchange among the three degrees of freedom.
-Therefore, a maximum\hyp{}entropy modelling of this problem is achieved here through the 5\hyp{}moment system of Eq.~\eqref{eq:5mom-sys}.
-No ionization sources need to be considered, since the domain is periodic and the total mass is thus conserved.